 When or if a guest is entitled to a refund depends on your chosen cancellation policy.
 If you’re more concerned about protecting your income, you may want to choose a stricter cancellation option.

 Now that Airbnb have decided to remove Covid as a reason for guests to cancel without losing money, it’s now up to the host to decide what to do if this happens.
 To be prepare yourself, think about what cancellation policy option is right for you and what you would do if either you or your guest came down with Covid.

-For non Covid and cancellation related incidents, it’s also important for hosts to have the right insurance in case your home is damaged.
-Many elect to get additional insurance cover to give them greater protection than they typically get through Airbnb or most standard insurers.
+For non-cancellation related incidents, it’s also important for hosts to have the right insurance in case your home is damaged.
+Many elect to get additional insurance cover to give them greater protection than they typically get through Airbnb or most standard insurance.
 Check out our Airbnb Insurance page or click on the link below to get a quote.

 We offer insurance for Airbnb hosting, which includes cover for theft, malicious or accidental damage, public liability and more.
 By getting a quote you can compare prices for specialist cover across a panel of insurers.

 If you’re wondering how to become an Airbnb host, how to grow your business or want to learn more about hosting-specific topics, take a look at our 30+ Airbnb guides.